-The number of hours for which employees and OMIEs were paid in their main job in their last pay, not necessarily the number of hours actually worked during the reference week (e.g. a person on paid leave for the week was asked to report the number of hours for which they were paid).
+The number of hours for which employees and OMIEs were paid in their main job for the reference week, not necessarily the number of hours actually worked during the reference week (e.g. a person on paid leave for the week was asked to report the number of hours for which they were paid).

 Hours usually worked

 The number of hours usually worked in a week.

 The number of hours actually worked during the reference week.

 Independent contractors are people who operate their own business and who are contracted to perform services for others without having the legal status of an employee, i.e. people who are engaged by a client, rather than an employer to undertake the work.
 Independent contractors are engaged under a contract for services (a commercial contract), whereas employees are engaged under a contract of service (an employment contract).

 Independent contractors' employment may take a variety of forms, for example, they may have a direct relationship with a client or work through an intermediary.
 Independent contractors may have employees, however they spend most of their time directly engaged with clients or on client tasks, rather than managing their staff.

 An industry is a group of businesses or organisations that undertake similar economic activities to produce goods and/or services.
 In this publication, industry refers to ANZSIC Division as classified according to the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (Revision 2.0).